 There is no special legal form for NPOs with a public benefit purpose.
-As described above, a foundation or association can be formed for mutual benefit, private benefit, or public benefit purposes.
+As described above, a foundation or association can be formed for private benefit, public benefit, or, in the cases of associations and corporate enterprises, mutual benefit purposes.
 Nonetheless, public benefit organizations (organizations serving the general interest) may enjoy special tax benefits if they meet the requirements of the tax law.

 1. Definition of tax-exempt purposes

 The definition of “public benefit” is found in the Fiscal Code (Abgabenordnung, or AO).
 Tax benefits are defined in the various tax codes with regard to the Income Tax, the Corporate Income Tax, Commercial Tax, VAT, and the Inheritance and Gift Tax.
 The Fiscal Code, however, sets forth what qualifies as a tax-privileged purpose.
 In addition, the Fiscal Code determines special requirements for organizations carrying out tax-privileged purposes.

 The Fiscal Code defines three types of purposes as being tax-privileged:

 - benevolent (Mildtätige Zwecke, §53)